Jacques Berthieu: Mission

 He sailed from the port of Marseille in 1875 to two islands in the vicinity of Madagascar that were then under French jurisdiction, Réunion and Sainte-Marie, where he studied Malagasy and prepared himself for the mission.
 The beginnings of his missionary life were not easy for this 37-year-old Jesuit.
 Climate, language, and culture were all totally new things which made him exclaim, "My uselessness and my spiritual misery serve to humiliate me, but not to discourage me.
 I await the hour when I can do something, with the grace of God".
 Mindful of his farming background, he was happy to cultivate the kitchen garden that supplied the station.
 He and two other Jesuits and the Sisters of St. Joseph of Cluny formed a missionary team.
 There he was engaged in pastoral work for five years, until March 1880.

 Madagascar

 In 1881, French legislation closed French territories to Jesuits, a measure which compelled Berthieu to relocate to the large island of Madagascar, an independent kingdom at that time.
-He went first to Tamatova and then to Tananarive until his superiors sent him to the far-off mission of Ambohimandroso, near Betsileo.
+He went first to Toamasina and then to Antananarivo until his superiors sent him to the far-off mission of Ambohimandroso, near Betsileo.

 The outbreak of the first French-Malagasy war in 1883 forced him to move again.
 From 1886 on, he supervised the mission of Ambositra, 250 km south of Antananarivo.
 After a stay in Ambositra of five years, he went to Andrainarivo in 1891.
 This post was northeast of the capital and had 18 mission-stations to look after, situated in the most remote and inaccessible places.